RetroReversing/retroReversing/pages/n64/OmanArchive.md

 ## MBI - Media Binary Interface
 The Media Binary interface is just a term that refers to the software interface for interacting with the Reality Co-Processor.

+## ASIC - Application-specific integrated circuit
+Used in some of the hardware documentation to discuss the Chips created to excel at a single purpose.

 ---
 # References